 Step 5: Making it Smooth

-In this step you make the use of scrub or wool made up of steel to rub on the copper.
-This step is done to remove the oxide and photo resistant layer of copper.
+In this step, you make use of scrub or wool made up of steel to rub on the copper.
+This step is done to remove the oxide and photo-resistant layer of copper.

 Step 6: The Print Is Ironed On

 After printing it is ironed from the copper side while making sure the iron is heated up to the maximum temperature.
 You put everything on a wooden table and some clothes on the back of the photo.
 You hold the end with a towel and run the iron through it for about ten seconds then you iron the photo paper using the tip while applying the pressure for about fifteen minutes.
 Pressure should be applied slowly and pressing hard is better than just moving around the iron everywhere.
 The heat helps to melt the ink and transfer it onto the copper plate.

 Step 7: Finalize The Print On To The Copper Plate

 In this step, you transfer the picture from the printout to the board.
 It is important to ensure the top layer is set horizontally.
 The copper side should be put on the layout that is printed and it should be aligned properly to the borders.
 A tape should be put on the remaining two sides of the board which does not have copper this will help to keep everything in position.

 First, a sketch of the circuit is drawn with a pencil and then later with a permanent marker by making use of the circuit image printed on the glossy paper.

 Once the ironing is completed you put the plate that is printed in warm water for almost ten minutes.
 This will eventually dissolve and remove the paper completely.
 Whatever is left off can be removed at low angles.
 Sometimes when the paper is being removed the track may get lightened, to resolve this issue we use a dark-colored black marker to highlight the track.